shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_5/exercise_5.md

 canvas_id:
 due_date: 2023-10-30
 ordering: 6
-draft: 1
+draft: 0
 ---

 In this exercise, you’ll practice writing recursions on trees.
 In part I, you’ll be working with ancestry trees.
-In part II, you’ll be working with binary search trees (a specific kind of tree).
+In part II, you’ll be working with binary search trees (a specific kind of tree) (note: we won't talk about BSTs until Friday in-class but you should be able to complete everything except `list-all-ssns` and `lookup` with just the stuff in the pre-recorded lecture + Monday).

 <a class="nu-button" href="{{ site.url }}/course-files/exercises/exercise_5_template.zip" target="_blank">
     Exercise 5 Starter Files <i class="fas fa-download"></i>